Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

    * Is the code well structured into functions and/or classes?

    * Has the PR introduced code duplication?
-Should the code make use of existing functions?
+Should the code make use of existing functions/classes?
 Or modify existing functions with new parameters so code sharing is feasible?

    * Critique code for security-related vulnerabilities.

-   * Critique code for language-specific coding & style conventions.
+   * Critique code for programming language-specific coding & style conventions.

+   * Does the PR require system level changes or database updates to work with older, existing installations?
+Does the PR include necessary changes to automate these updates?

+* Is the PR title appropriate?
+Are the PR notes sufficient?
+Will a system administrator understand the purpose & importance of installing this commit on their system?

 * Through the github review system, indicate whether you approve as is or require changes on this PR before it can be merged.